 In some quarters (usually Autumn), the College and Booth do not start in the same week and will not be aligned.
 Email BoothRegistrar@Lists.ChicagoBooth.edu with questions.

 Tuition is charged according to your home program.
 You will also be charged $25 per course for the Booth Book Fee, which covers access to online course materials.
 This is in addition to any required textbooks for the course, which you would purchase through the bookstore or other source.

 It depends.
-Not all faculty allow pass/fail grading; check the online course description or the syllabus.
-To request Pass/Fail grading, complete a Pass/Fail form and email it to the Booth Registrar's Office by Friday, Week 4.
+Not all faculty allow pass/fail grading; check the syllabus or ask your professor or TA if you are unsure.
+To request Pass/Fail grading, fill out the online form by Friday, Week 4.
 A Pass/Fail request may be rescinded within this time period, but after this deadline no changes may be made.

 Yes.
 Each course has an additional $25 Booth Book Fee that covers access to online course materials.
 This is in addition to any required textbooks for the course, which you would purchase through the bookstore or another source.

 Booth syllabi (listed by faculty member) can be found here.
 A CNet ID and password are required.

 Note: The information contained in these documents is confidential, privileged, and only for the information of the intended recipient and may not be used, published, or redistributed without the prior written consent of the Booth faculty member(s) teaching the course.

 Graduating students in BUSN 20000-level courses are eligible to receive an early final grade if the course is counting as part of the degree requirements.
 If you are graduating and using the course as an elective, you will receive a grade about 10 days after the end of the quarter--your graduation will not be impacted.
 Check with your advisor to make sure there are no additional issues with taking a Business Economics course your graduating quarter.